-Read my 9 things to experience in Mongolia to learn more.
 This is nature at its wildest and barest.
 There are numerous options to go hiking and trekking.
-You can trek by horse into the green planes in the north or take a tour into the deep heart of the Gobi desert like I did.
-Read more in Top 10 things to do in Mongolia in 2 weeks.
+You can trek by horse into the green planes in the north or take a tour into the deep heart of the Gobi desert as I did.

 I made a 7-day tour through southern Mongolia, stayed with local nomads in a ger tent and went horseback riding.
 It was the highlight of my TMR.

 When you arrive at the final destination of your journey’s, you don’t just hop on another train or a plane and continue your travels.
 Beijing calls for a few days of rest and I’d recommend to decompress from all the train travel and take your time to explore the capital of China.